joutvhu/multibranch-pipeline-initial-trigger/README.md

-# Multibranch Pipeline Triggers
+# Multibranch Pipeline Initial Trigger

-Multibranch Pipeline Triggers
+Trigger the Multi-Branch Pipeline Job after it is created